-PI insurance isn’t just for ‘professionals’ in the traditional sense – it can be equally important for tradespeople, contractors, medical practitioners, IT specialists, therapists and many others.
+PI insurance isn’t just for ‘professionals’ in the traditional sense.
 If you have knowledge or expertise which you have acquired either through training or study, which means that people rely on and pay for your advice and expertise, you could be at risk.

 Why do I need professional indemnity insurance?

 A successful negligence claim could lead to the award of thousands or even millions of dollars in damages.
-Since many practitioners and smaller businesses simply couldn’t afford to pay these sums, PI insurance is considered vital for the protection of both consumers and businesses.
+Since many practitioners and smaller businesses simply couldn’t afford to pay these sums, PI insurance is considered to be important for the protection of both consumers and businesses.

 How does professional indemnity insurance work?